kisakoodaus/boi2026.cses.fi/content/rules.md

 Each contestant will have a desk with a workstation, including a screen, a keyboard and a mouse.
 The software environment will be the same on all workstations.

 Contestants may bring their own stationery (pens, pencils, erasers, etc.).
-Paper will be available in the contest room, so you should not bring your own paper.
+Paper will be available in the contest room, and it is not allowed to bring paper.

 Each contestant may bring one wired non-programmable USB keyboard and/or one wired non-programmable USB mouse to use instead of the keyboard and mouse that are provided by the organizers.
 Contestant keyboard and mouse should be presented to the Technical Committee during the practice session and be accepted by a committee member.